 Occasionally, a judge or panel from the United States Court of Appeals for the Eleventh Circuit will ask us to represent a party on appeal.

 We love where we live, and we’re dedicated to making our communities a better place for everyone.
 Being an engaged and supportive community member is an integral part of “the Lightfoot Way,” from Birmingham to Houston.

 Our firm regularly supports and volunteers for charities and organizations, such as:

 Each year, Lightfoot assembles a team to host a downtown lemonade stand and raise money for Alex’s Lemonade Stand Foundation for Childhood Cancer.
-The firm was named a “top fundraiser” by the national organization in 2018.
+The firm is consistently recognized as a top fundraising team.

 We have raised thousands of dollars to fulfill dreams for local children through Magic Moments, a wish-granting organization devoted to children with chronic life-threatening diseases in Alabama.
 Several lawyers have also volunteered with the organization and served on its Board of Directors.

 Lightfoot proudly sponsors the annual Noojin and White Race to the Courthouse 5K.
 The event is the second-oldest road race in the Birmingham community and benefits the local YMCA.
 The race honors Lightfoot founding partner Jere White and Ronnie Noojin, a founding member of the Noojin, Haley and Ashford law firm, who both died after battling cancer.

 Lightfoot also hosts an annual women’s networking event for female business leaders across the Birmingham community.
 Previous gatherings have focused on recognizing women leaders from Birmingham’s culinary scene and promoting the revitalization of the city’s urban core.